harmony-one/h/progress/rikako-hatoya.md

+2025-08-16 Sun: Continuation with looking through Aaron's backtest and data repo.

+2025-08-15 Sat: Continuation with action logging.

 2025-08-15 Fri: Started looking into database to implement storing results.
 Looking into Aaron's backtest repo.

 2025-08-14 Thu: Fixed parts from feedback in PR.
 Look into Aaron's LP data.